-Report: NFL Likely to Pass Rule Fining Teams for Flag, Anthem 'Disrespect'
+NFL Passes Rule Fining Teams If They Do Not 'Show Respect' for Flag, Anthem

 Per ESPN's Dan Graziano, NFLPA spokesman George Atallah said the following regarding the report: "We were not consulted ahead of this meeting on any potential changes to the anthem policy.
 If there are changes to the policy that put players in a position where they could be disciplined or fined, we are going to do what we always do—fight anything that encroaches on players' rights to the end."

+After the official announcement, the NFLPA posted a statement on Twitter, noting it will challenge any part of the policy that is "inconsistent" with the collective bargaining agreement:

-Schefter's explanation suggests players will not be disciplined individually by the league, but the potential punishment faced by teams could cause them to ban players from protesting during the anthem internally.
+While players will not be disciplined individually by the league, the potential punishment could cause teams to ban players from protesting during the anthem internally.

 President Donald Trump became one of the most vocal opponents of the protests last year.